 - The Carnegie Library for Local History began collecting oral histories in 1976.
 In the early 1980s, the program was led by Maria Rogers, a volunteer manager.
-After the death of Maria, her family worked with the Boulder Public Library Foundation (BPLF) to endow the program and fund a coordinator position.
-With this endowment the program was named the Maria Rogers Oral History Program (MROHP).
-Oral history is one way the library fulfills its mission of helping people engage with information that can enrich their lives.
+After the death of Maria, her family worked with the Boulder Library Foundation (BLF) to endow the program and fund a coordinator position.
+With this endowment, the program was named the Maria Rogers Oral History Program (MROHP).

 The Oral History Collection

-- MROHP is committed to having interviews available as digital files that can be shared through the library’s website.
-Some oral histories originally were done as video; those “moving image” interviews are gathered in a video collection that is supplemental to the audio collection, which includes the entirety of the oral histories.
+- Some oral histories originally were done as video; those “moving image” interviews are gathered in a video collection that is supplemental to the audio collection, which includes the entirety of the oral histories.
 For a majority of interviews, a summary or transcript also has been created; when these documents exist, they are coupled with the audio.
 The total collection grows each year, as we actively target new subject areas and new voices.